ivan-troy-2001/ivan-troy-2001/README.md

 - 👋 Hi, I’m Ivan Santaella
-- 👀 I’m interested in Applications, Cloud, Big Data, AI/ML
+- 👀 I’m interested in AI/ML, Cloud, Big Data

 <!---
 ivan-troy-2001/ivan-troy-2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.